chrisgilldc/brickmaster/README.md

 * Be able to do cool automations with connected devices (ie: Saturn 5 launch simulation)
 * Teach myself some more python (and hardware, and MQTT)

+## Future Features
+- Option to load config from a remote site (ie: web directory)

 ## Latest Updates - V0.5.1
 - Debugged issues with client reconnection when the broker goes away (ie: restarts)
 - Discovery and Status messages are now retained, which allows devices/entities and their status to be maintained across